📅 Last Updated: September 6, 2024

 Although using your home equity can help in many scenarios, it’s important to understand the potential benefits and drawbacks, as they can impact your lifestyle.

-• Large Loans – With enough equity, you can gain access to a significant amount of money over a long period of time, without having to sell your home.
+• Large loans – With enough equity, you can access significant money over a long period, without selling your home.

-• Alternative To Refinancing – Rather than refinancing your home to cover a purchase or renovation, you can get a second mortgage.
-This can help you save on costs such as closing fees.
+• Alternative to refinancing – Rather than refinancing your home to free up extra cash, you can get a second mortgage.
+This can help you save on costs such as closing fees that would apply with a refinance.

-• Good Interest – Applying with a lot of equity and healthy finances can earn you better interest rates than with unsecured credit products.
+• Good interest rates – Applying for a second mortgage with a lot of equity and healthy finances can earn you better interest rates than unsecured credit products.

-• Extra Payment – Unlike refinancing, a second mortgage is a new loan, meaning you’ll need to make another payment on top of your mortgage.
-This can be tough on your savings and, if handled irresponsibly, can lead to debt, damaged credit, and even the foreclosure of your home.
+• Extra payment – Unlike refinancing, a second mortgage is a new loan, which means you’ll need to make another payment on top of your first mortgage payment.
+This can be tough on your savings and, if handled irresponsibly, can lead to debt, damaged credit, and even the foreclosure of your home if you default.

 • Fees – There are many other costs associated with the lending process, including loan origination, appraisal, accounting, and legal fees.